mooreryan/lenient_parse/README.md

 Python's built-ins succeed, `lenient_parse` should also succeed with identical results.
 If Python's built-ins fail to parse, `lenient_parse` should also fail.
 This ensures that `lenient_parse` behaves consistently with Python's built-ins for all supplied test data.
+Tests are run against both the Erlang and JavaScript targets.

 If you run into a case where `lenient_parse` and Python's built-ins disagree, please open an [issue](https://github.com/JosephTLyons/lenient_parse/issues) -